BlacKruk/ContactManagementApp/README.md

 # ContactManagementApp
 The app contains a list of contacts.
 The user can then manage the contacts based on the CRUD operations as well as the filtering functionality.
+Please refer to the tutorial(ContactManagementAppTutorial.docx) which is under this file, to get to know more about the whole app in details.